TommasoBelluzzo/MacroUO/README.md

 #### Clients Panel

-The `Scan` button analyses running processes in order to identify Ultima Online clients on which macros can be executed.
-MacroUO will consider only the client instances on which the account login process has been successfully performed.
+The `Scan` button analyses running processes in order to identify active Ultima Online clients.
+MacroUO will consider only the client instances on which an account login process has been successfully performed.

-The purpose of the dropdown menu is to select the active Ultima Online client on which macros are executed once the `Start` button is pressed.
+The purpose of the dropdown menu is to select the target client on which macros will be executed once the `Start` button is pressed.

+#### Macro Panel

+This panel

 ### Code